Codecademy/docs/README.md

 ## How do I contribute?

-Thanks for your interest; we'd love to work with you. 💒
+Thanks for your interest; we'd love to work with you! 💖

 There are many ways to contribute to Codecademy Docs: